-A 4 hour marathon means 9.09 per mile pace must be held.
-You can’t train at 10 minute mile pace for 6 to 8 miles per day and truly prepare yourself correctly to run a 4 hour marathon.
+Sub 4 hour marathon pace means 9.09 per mile or 4:16 per kilometer pace must be held.
+Can training at 10 minute mile pace for 6 to 8 miles per day prepare you to run a 4 hour marathon?

-Why?
-You have to be able to train at 9.09 per mile pace and feel controlled for 6 to 8 miles before you can start thinking of doing it for 26.2 miles.
+No, You have to be able to train at 9.09 per mile pace and feel controlled for 6 to 8 miles.
+Then, you start focusing on doing it for 26.2 miles.

 These are all vital, important physiological adaptations that will occur from running easy.
 In addition, your heart rate will drop so your heart doesn't have to work as hard as it did prior to you starting.

 This is huge.
-Wonder why at first your struggling just to run a mile and a few weeks down the road a mile is a joke to you?
+Wonder why at first you're struggling just to run a mile and a few weeks down the road a mile is a joke to you?
 Your heart has adapted.

 Here are a few things you can do to help you reach this goal.

-This doesn’t mean you have to run fast everyday, certainly this would be counterproductive, what it does mean is focusing on extending the length of your longer runs and the pace at which you hold them at.
+You have to focus on extending the length of your longer runs and the pace at which you hold them at.

 The key for you to run at your lactate threshold or slightly above it.
+We do our tempo runs at this effort.
+It is running between 85 to 89% of our max heart rate.
 Your lactate threshold is the point at which lactic acid begins to build up in the blood stream.

-- 20 mile run running the first 5 miles easy, next 5 miles at 20 seconds per mile slower than goal race pace(9.29), followed by the next 5 miles at 20 seconds faster than goal pace (8.49), 5 miles easy
+- 20 miles – 5 miles easy, 5 miles@ 20 seconds per mile slower than goal race pace, 5 miles at 20 seconds faster than goal pace, 5 miles easy

 The idea behind this workout is building strength, not simply endurance.

-You are basically warming up with the first 5 miles (and fatiguing), than asking yourself to gradually increase pace the further out you get into the run.
+You are basically warming up with the first 5 miles (and fatiguing).
+So, asking yourself to gradually increase pace the further out you get into the run.

-You are teaching your body to not only run longer, but run in a fatigued state and but most importantly, increasing pace as you fatigue.
+You are teaching your body to not only run longer, but run in a fatigued state.
+In addition to that, increasing pace as you fatigue.